In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 But do you really want to power through the holidays, trying to do it all and ending up exhausted, overwhelmed, burnt out, stressed and completely unhappy?

-Not only will you not be at your best for the people you love most, but you won’t enjoy any of it.
-And only end up torturing yourself in the process.
-All for the sake of trying to reach your own unrealistic expectations.
+Not only will you not be at your best for the people you love most.
+But you won’t enjoy any of it, and only end up torturing yourself in the process.
+All for the sake of trying to live up to your own unrealistic expectations.

 Instead, give yourself permission to slow down and lower your expectations so both you and your loved ones can enjoy your time together during the holidays.